Junk Kouture

 Junk Kouture is a television fashion competition for post-primary school students, where participants design, create and model fashion, made from recycled items.
 The competition has run in Ireland, since it was founded in 2010, by Troy Armour.
 The annual Grand Finale has been held in the 3Arena, Dublin since 2015.

-The current holder of the Junk Kouture Overall Winner for 2021 is 'Iconoclastic Fantastic' – created by Alicia Rostermundt from Coláiste Bríde, Enniscorthy.

 Junk Kouture launched in New York, London and Abu Dhabi in 2021, with competitions opening in September 2021 for each of these new cities.

+In 2022, the first ever World Final was held at Etihad Arena, Abu Dhabi, and saw 53 teams designs from the UAE, France, Italy, Ireland, Britain, and USA compete to be crowned World Designer of the Year 2022.
+Since, it has held World Finals in Grimaldi Forum, Monaco in 2023 and The Helix, Dublin in 2024.

+Previous holders of the Junk Kouture Overall Winner for 2021 include 'Iconoclastic Fantastic' – created by Alicia Rostermundt from Coláiste Bríde, Enniscorthy.

 Competition

 Junk Kouture 2010-2019

 Junk Kouture was created in 2010 by businessman Troy Armour, from Buncrana, County Donegal.
 Inspired by similar initiatives being run by schools throughout Ireland, Armour explored how to bring these initiatives to a live setting with a performance aspect brought into the mix.
 The first edition of Junk Kouture saw the competition hold regional finals throughout Ireland, in Derry, Naas, Athlone and Clonmel, before the first Grand Final took place in the Burlington Hotel, Dublin.
 Judges for the first competition were a selection of local designers and hairdressers, and the first winner was Urban Armour – a design created from aluminium drinks cans and ring pulls, by Grainne Wilson from Presentation Secondary School, Clonmel.

 In 2012, venue sizes were increased, with locations including the Europa Hotel, Belfast, The Crown Plaza, Blanchardstown, Hudson Bay, Athlone and The Strand, Limerick, with the Grand Final moving to the Citywest Hotel, Dublin.
 New judges were also brought in for the second instalment, with stylist and presenter Angela Scanlon and designer Zoe Boomer being part of the panel.
 Lady Data was crowned Overall Winner – a design created out of recycled computer parts including circuit boards and keyboard keys, by students from Colaiste Bride, Enniscorthy - Sarah Greene, Michaela Doyle and Kelly Bolger.
 This edition also saw the introduction of new prize categories including the Glamour Prize, the winners of which travelled to London to appear at the Royal Film Performance of The Hobbit: An Unexpected Journey, and to Cannes for the Cannes Film Festival.

 In 2013, Junk Kouture shows were moved from hotels to theatres – Millennium Forum, Derry; The Helix, Dublin; The Royal Theatre, Castlebar; and University of Limerick's Concert Hall.
 Junk Kouture also moved its Grand Final to the Bord Gais Energy Theatre, Dublin for the first time.
 Judges included presenter Darren Kennedy and model Faye Dinsmore.
 Students Ceile Corbett, Annie Corbett, Shannon McCarthy from Coláiste Iosaef, Kilmallock were crowned Overall Winners with their design Ultra Violet Wash – created from clothes pegs and lint found in the filters of dryers.